Chad Johnson: Montreal Alouettes

-Johnson signed a two-year deal with the Montreal Alouettes of the Canadian Football League on April 17, 2014.
+Johnson signed a two-year deal with the Montreal Alouettes of the Canadian Football League (CFL) on April 17, 2014.
 During the 2014 CFL season, Johnson appeared in only five regular season games, mostly due to nagging injuries.
 He missed two playoff games to address a personal family matter in Florida.
-In total, he accumulated seven receptions for 151 yards, and scored one touchdown.
+In total, he accumulated seven receptions for 151 yards and scored one touchdown.
 Johnson was suspended by the Alouettes after he failed to report for mandatory training camp in the spring of 2015.
 He remained suspended through the 2015 CFL season.
 Following the season, Johnson was not offered a new contract by the Alouettes and became a free agent on February 9, 2016.

 Fundidores de Monterrey

-In March 2017, the Liga de Fútbol Americano Profesional de México announced that Johnson would play one game for the Fundidores de Monterrey.
-On April 2, 2017, he caught three passes, including a 41-yard touchdown reception, to help Monterrey defeat the Dinos de Saltillo, 14–6.
+In March 2017, the Liga de Fútbol Americano Profesional (LFA) announced that Johnson would play one game for the Dinos de Saltillo.
+However, hours later, it was announced that he would instead suit up for the Fundidores de Monterrey.
+On April 2, 2017, Johnson caught three passes, including a 41-yard touchdown reception, in a 14–6 win over the Dinos at the Estadio Tecnológico in Monterrey.